 Why is my Hauptwerk USB key not recognized by Hauptwerk?

 The Hauptwerk installer automatically installs the USB key drivers for your system.
-In the rare event that the drivers were not installed properly and your Hauptwerk USB key LED does not light up you can run the Hauptwerk installer again making sure that it completes successfully, or you can download and install the latest drivers from Safenet.
+In the rare event that the drivers were not installed properly and your Hauptwerk USB key LED does not light up you can run the Hauptwerk installer again making sure that it completes successfully, or you can download and install the latest Hauptwerk USB key drivers.
 To install the drivers first remove the Hauptwerk USB key, then install the drivers for your operating system.
 Reboot your computer then plug in the Hauptwerk USB key.
 Now the LED should come on and Hauptwerk should launch in licensed mode.

 Does Hauptwerk have built-in convolution reverb?